coventry/troncle/README.md

 3. `M-x nrepl-jack-in` in your target project.
 (Restart the jvm if necessary, to get the nrepl-discover middleware operating.)

-5. In emacs, open the `troncle.el` from the troncle git repository, then `M-x eval-buffer`
+4. Compile the code you want to execute with `C-c C-k`.

-7. In the nrepl buffer, set the command to be executed by troncle using `tronce.traces/st` (see [Usage](usage) for an example.)
+5. Set the function to be run by troncle using `M-x troncle-set-exec-var` from emacs or `tronce.traces/st` in the `nrepl` buffer.  (see [Usage](usage) for an example.)

-8. Go to the buffer with the code you want to explore, compile it with `C-c C-k`, mark the forms you want traced, and hit `C-c t R`!
+6. Mark the forms you want traced, and hit `C-c t R` and watch the output in the repl!

 ## Roadmap